smitmartijn/networkinsight-cookbook/manuscript/ch-search-engine.md

 The cool part about the search engine is, is that all results and searches are reusable.
 You can create pinboards from different searches, personalizing these pinboards completely.
 You can also create search-based events and get alerts whenever the result of a search changes (get notified whenever firewall rule changes happen) or when there are no results (get notified when something is deleted).

 Search is also exposed via the public APIs for automation, making it possible to programmatically execute searches and get back the results for further processing.
 Considering all data inside Network Insight is available via the search, this means that you can export and process any and all information for your own purposes.
 Organizations have built automation processes around Network Insight to import data into Security Event & Information Management (SIEM) systems, Security Operation Centers (SOC) get notified on any firewall rule changes and verify them against the change management trackers, service providers pull network bandwidth calculations to use for billing purposes, the list goes on.
-More information on how to automate with Network Insight and examples in the chapter [Automating Network Insight.]{.underline}
+More information on how to automate with Network Insight and examples in the chapter [Automating Network Insight]{#ch-automating}.

 ## Building Searches